joshartman/heltec-lora-32-node-abp/README.md

 * OneWire to read a Dallas DS18B20 on a 1-wire bus on GPIO13

 The example was coded in PlatformIO (Visual Studio Code)

+The program makes use of the LMIC scheduling functions to read the DS18B20 every 30 seconds.
+The radio code will transmit the last read value every 5 minutes.
+This makes the 1-wire reading separate from the radio transmission code.